lawrencejews/spring-boot-microservice-dto/README.md

 - Eureka Discovery Client: Display all the available instances
 - Multiple instances: Create a `JAR file` and run it on a different `PORT`.
 - `AUTOSCALING`: Project Folder than run `mvn clean install` to build a SNAPSHOT.jar file & run it.
-- Run the create instance on a new port by `java -jar -Dserver.port=8083 target/department-service-0.0.1-SNAPSHOT.jar `
+- Run to create instance on a new port by `java -jar -Dserver.port=8083 target/department-service-0.0.1-SNAPSHOT.jar `
 ##### Spring Cloud Gateway
 - Provides libraries for building an API Gateway on top of Spring WebFlux or Spring WebMVC.
 - Route Request, Load balancing and Security to controls User Authentication.